KupoKopu/OdbcLibrary/README.md

 - "OdbcEasyController", a class implementation of the functions.

 These codes are done with the intention of getting to know of ODBC.

+They are also used in some of my projects.